Skip to contents

 Weights are estimated so that the standardized differences between the weighted covariate means and the corresponding targets are within the given tolerance thresholds (unless std.binary or std.cont are FALSE, in which case unstandardized mean differences are considered for binary and continuous variables, respectively).
 For a covariate \(x\) with specified tolerance \(\delta\), the weighted mean will be within \(\delta\) of the target.
 If standardized tolerance values are requested, the standardization factor is the standard deviation of the covariate in the whole sample.
 The standardization factor is always unweighted.

-See the optweight() help page for information on interpreting dual variables and solving convergence failure.
+See optweight() for information on norm, solver, and convergence failure.

 References